Programme

 Gain insight into the topics and issues that affect primary care.

 Our one-day virtual conference will offer a fantastic opportunity for GPs, at any career stage, and their wider teams to engage and learn from experts in their field.
 Delegates can update their knowledge and join the sessions that support their learning and development.
+Use the filters below to find the sessions that best fit around your clinics and other priorities.

 Opening session